playframework/playframework/documentation/manual/releases/release27/Highlights27.md

 ## New Content Security Policy Filter

 There is a new [[Content Security Policy filter|CspFilter]] available that supports CSP nonce and hashes for embedded content.

 The previous setting of enabling CSP by default and setting it to `default-src 'self'` was too strict, and interfered with plugins.
-The CSPFilter is not enabled by default, and the `contentSecurityPolicy` in [[SecurityHeaderFilters]] is now deprecated and set to `null` by default.
+The CSP filter is not enabled by default, and the `contentSecurityPolicy` in the [[SecurityHeaders filter|SecurityHeaders]] is now deprecated and set to `null` by default.

 The CSP filter uses Google's [Strict CSP policy](https://csp.withgoogle.com/docs/strict-csp.html) by default, which is a nonce based policy.
 It is recommended to use this as a starting point, and use the included CSPReport body parsers and actions to log CSP violations before enforcing CSP in production.